AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 **To verify brand alignment**:

 1. Click the [**[!UICONTROL [!DNL Brand] guidelines check]**](/help/user-guide/guidelines/brand-validation.md#brand-guidelines-check) icon for a variant and see a summary of how that variant performs when checked against your brand.
-1. To get the details of the fragments and guidelines that need improvement, click **[!UICONTROL Review]** _or_ click the Brand validation icon in top menu bar to open the [_Brand validation panel_](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel).
+1. To get the details of the sections and guidelines that need improvement, click **[!UICONTROL Review]** _or_ click the Brand validation icon in top menu bar to open the [_Brand validation panel_](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel).

 1. Toggle through each ad to see how you can improve the generated content to be more brand-aligned.
 1. [Manually revise ads](#revise-generated-meta-ads) to ensure your ads are closely aligned with your brand.